Faithfulness in Ministry conference 2023

 About

-Faithfulness in Ministry is a triennial conference for all licenced clergy and authorised Lay Ministers in the Anglican Diocese of Sydney.
+Faithfulness in Ministry is a triennial conference for all licensed clergy and authorised Lay Ministers in the Anglican Diocese of Sydney.

-The Archbishop requires these categories of workers in the Diocese to attend this conference as a condition of their license/authority.
+The Archbishop requires these categories of workers in the Diocese to attend this conference as a condition of their licence/authority.

 In 2023 the one day conference will be repeated over five days in five different locations.
 Attendees may pick any of the venues to attend.